TheOdinProject/curriculum/JS101/DOM-manipulation.md

 * container &gt; .display

 * div\#container &gt; div.display

-Those are just a few, but you have probably noticed the pattern.
-It's similar to CSS Style Selectors, right? (<-- This is repetetive, might want to remove?)

 You can also use relational selectors\(i.e. `firstChild` or `lastSibling` etc.\) with special properties owned by the nodes.